 A ballot paper is formal if you have shown a first preference and numbered all squares in order of your choice.
 You must not repeat or skip a number in the series.

 Changes to numbers will not make your ballot paper informal.
 For example, you can cross a number out and write another number beside it if you have made a mistake.
 As long as your intention is clear your vote will count.

-Read the following information sheets on ballot paper formality:
+Read the following information sheet on ballot paper formality.